-The Vera C. Rubin Observatory, currently under construction in Chile, will conduct an unprecedented, decade-long survey of the optical sky.
+Vera C. Rubin Observatory, currently under construction in Chile, will conduct an unprecedented, decade-long survey of the optical sky called the Legacy Survey of Space and Time (LSST).
 Once Rubin Observatory begins operations in October 2022, it will revolutionize the field of astronomy and what we know about the Universe.

-Vera C. Rubin Observatory is not just a telescope, it’s a complex, integrated system consisting of an 8-meter class wide-field ground-based telescope, a 3.2-gigapixel camera, and an automated data processing system.
-Vera C. Rubin Observatory seeks to enable science in four main areas:
+Rubin Observatory is not just a telescope, it’s a complex, integrated system consisting of an 8-meter class wide-field ground-based telescope, a 3.2-gigapixel camera, an automated data processing system, and a public engagement platform.
+Rubin Observatory seeks to enable science in four main areas:

 - The nature of dark matter, and understanding dark energy